cirosantilli/git-tutorial/index.md

 Popular possibilities are:

-- `readme` file explaining why the dir is there after all!
+- `README` file explaining why the dir is there after all.
+Best option.

 - `.gitkeep` file.
-It has absolutely no special meaning for git, but is somewhat conventional.
+It has absolutely no special meaning for Git, but is a common convention.

 # submodule